Night sky notes for June 2019 Geoff Mitchell

 The highlights of the month.

-Saturn at opposition low in south east by late evening , rings open at 26° DE [tilt] showing Saturn’s North Pole.
+Saturn low in south east by midnight , rings open at 24° DE [tilt] showing Saturn’s North Pole.

 Blood red star Antares in the constellation of Scorpius low in the south in the late evening sky